+ Add to Calendar

 2017-10-13 10:00:002017-10-13 17:00:00America/New_YorkEnergy Analysis and Modeling Tools for ArchitectsThrough prepared, modeled examples, instructors will provide

 Center for Architecture 536 LaGuardia Place New York NY 10012

 Through prepared, modeled examples, instructors will provide a hands-on, practical understanding of current energy modeling programs, workflows and analyses for project design team members.
 Analyses will include early design sensitivity studies, later design analyses that support proposals to clients, energy modeling for LEED, and code compliance modeling.
 Participants will learn and apply early design workflows that provide performance feedback for projects that seek to meet and exceed minimum energy code requirements.

-• Portable lap top computer with the following software: Rhinoceros, Grasshopper, GHPython, Ladybug Tools, OpenStudio 2.2 (or 2.3) • Some familiarity with Ladybug and Honeybee. • A desire to make projects better through informed energy modeling and climate analysis.
+Course requirements: • Portable lap top computer with the following software: Rhinoceros, Grasshopper, GHPython, Ladybug Tools, OpenStudio 2.2 (or 2.3) • Some familiarity with Ladybug and Honeybee. • A desire to make projects better through informed energy modeling and climate analysis.

 Instructor: Chris Mackey, Architectural Building Scientist, Payette Associates